 With the engagement comes the start of planning what is, for most of us, the biggest event we will ever organize.
 Planning can be stressful and overwhelming, so anything you can do to help plan or just keep it calm will be so helpful and welcome.

-That’s why wedding planning books and tools should be chosen with care.
+That’s why wedding planning books and tools, while a very useful gift idea, should be chosen with care.
 Anything going over the top to emphasize how this is the MOST IMPORTANT DAY OF YOUR LIFE is out.
-It’s just flowers, you’ll live.
+(It’s just flowers, you’ll live.)

 I loved this book when I was planning my wedding, because it was realistic, relaxed, and kept everything in perspective in a way that kept me sane.

-You also know your friend best—if their stress relief of choice is sour cream and onion chips and chocolate, a basket of those items would be a sweet (and sassy!) gift.
+You also know your friend best—if their stress relief of choice is sour cream and onion chips and chocolate, a basket of those items would be a sweet (and sassy!) useful engagement gift.

 Chances are, your friend has something new and sparkly hanging out on her left hand!
 So this is a great opportunity to celebrate that ring by getting gifts that celebrate and acknowledge its existence!

-Personally, I love to give jewelry cleaner to newly engaged friends, because it’s practical and surprisingly necessary!
+Personally, I love to give jewelry cleaner to newly engaged friends, because it’s a very useful engagement gift!
 But I know that’s a little utilitarian for some gift givers, so you might also consider a cute little ring tray or ring holder as well.